bpdev97/CS450-MPX/UserManual.md

 ### loadr3
 *Usage:*
 The loadr3 command takes in no arguments.
 It creates five processes and adds them to the ready queue to be executed.

+### isEmpty
+*Usage:*
+The isEmpty command takes in no arguments.
+It displays true if there is no allocated memory, false otherwise

+### showFreeMemory
+*Usage:*
+The showFreeMemory command takes in no arguments.
+It displays the starting address and size of all the blocks of free memory

+### showAllocatedMemory
+*Usage:*
+The showAllocatedMemory command takes in no arguments.
+It displays the starting address and size of all the blocks of allocated memory.